eric780/journal_helper/README.md

 Run journal_helper.py for instructions

 ## TODOs
+- Support browsing entries by year and month and date
+- Display entries on front end
 - Add backend functionality to convert from SQl to txt (and tests)
 - Front end functionality:
   - Browse entries by filters (eg. year, month, date)